forcedotcom/cli/releasenotes/README.md

 The platform installers for Salesforce CLI (Windows, Linux and Mac OS X) now install nodejs v14 LTS.

 ### Salesforce CLI has dropped support for nodejs v8
 Nodejs v8 has reached end-of-life and is no longer maintained.
-Salesforce CLI supports nodejs engine v10 or greater
+Salesforce CLI supports nodejs engine v10 or greater.

 ### New Commands